The Quarterly Review: A Prop Firm’s Eight-Figure Kick-Off.

 “This perfectly describes the nature of The Engineer’s growth, and of all the traders in the book!
 The trader is not made in this market cycle, but they are made in the next.
 The trader learns, builds, makes mistakes, iterates and survives while the sun shines, while the markets still provide recurrent opportunities for their trading.
 But only to reap the real rewards in the next cycle when conditions are favourable for his trading once more.
 That is how to ‘break through the numbers,’ as The Godfather said, describing The Warrior’s growth.”

-Yet this cyclicality is also the bane of all those who graduate from the simulator and move to a live trading environment.
-It represents your very personal Sod’s Law, just as it has for a particular new trader on the AXIA London floor.
-He was promoted to trade live after maximising January’s opportunities.
-Of course, just then, the markets changed and required a completely different skill set, which this new trader had not yet experienced.
+The bane of those graduating from the simulator to a live trading environment is this cyclicality.
+It represents your very personal Sod’s Law, just as it has for a new trader on the AXIA London floor.
+After maximising January’s opportunities, he was promoted to trade live.
+Then, the markets changed and required a different skill set, which this trader hadn’t experienced.

-Once again, this highlights why the maturation period for traders has only increased over the past two decades.
-The rate of change and the speed at which markets transition from one state to another seem faster than ever.
-This young trader will draw on his January experiences once again.
-Next time, he will apply those experiences for much better performance.
-However, he cannot afford to wait for the “markets to become good again” because who knows how long that would take?
-He must continue traversing the long and challenging process of developing new skills for a changing environment.
-Then, he will do so repeatedly as the market keeps shifting and altering its behaviours.
-It is tough to survive this maturation period, but imagine the arsenal this trader is building; the foundations he will establish after enduring long periods of stress testing, breaking, iterations, and fixes.
-Never fade a “slow-brew” trader as we describe in… well, reader, you know what book!
+This highlights why the maturation period for traders has increased over the past two decades.
+The rate of change and the speed at which markets transition seem faster than ever.
+This young trader will draw on his January experiences again.
+Next time, he will apply those experiences for better performance.
+However, he can’t wait for the “markets to become good again” because who knows how long that would take?
+He must continue traversing the long process of developing new skills for a changing environment, repeatedly as the market keeps shifting.
+It’s tough to survive this maturation period, but imagine the arsenal this trader is building; the foundations he will establish after enduring long periods of stress testing, breaking, iterations, and fixes.
+Don’t underestimate a “slow-brew” trader as we describe in… well, you know what book!

-We discussed skill matching different opportunity sets, but you also mentioned how a trader’s physical environment, even their hardware setup, can shape performance.
+We discussed skill matching different opportunity sets.
+However, you mentioned how a trader’s physical environment and hardware setup can influence performance.
 What do you mean by that?

 “...
-[You want] to be able to define the cycles and attach the necessary skill set for the cycle as it shifts to another domain.
+[You want] to define the cycles and attach the necessary skill set for the cycle as it shifts to another domain.
 There are different skill spectrums.
-You could be a good news trader, but not so much when the market is flowy, the moves are more ‘dirty’, and the structures are more over-extended.
+You could be a good news trader, but not in a flowy market with ‘dirty’ moves and over-extended structures.

-Take [this fast-growing young trader]—he’s somewhat struggled [in Q1].
-He’s more like a binary news trader; he hasn’t optimised his technical trading, and has underperformed in a more dynamic flow-type [slow-burn] market.
+Take this fast-growing young trader—he’s struggled [in Q1].
+He’s more of a binary news trader; he hasn’t optimised his technical trading and has underperformed in a dynamic flow-type [slow-burn] market.
 You could attribute this—and that’s what [The Warrior] said—to the way [this young trader] organises his ladders.
-He's prioritised the need for speed, yet he’s sacrificing his peripheral vision [to look across the screens] to watch the flows and correlations across markets.
+He’s prioritised speed, yet sacrificed his peripheral vision [to watch the flows and correlations across markets].

-Other traders, like [The Godfather] have performed relatively stronger since February because of their ability to see the correlations across all the markets, to see where value is—they’re just picking up one market that hasn’t gone yet.
-They’re buying whichever because they can lean on the correlations of the other markets.
-In other words: the correlation lag—and [The Warrior] and [The Godfather] are great examples of exploiting this.”
+Other traders, like [The Godfather], have performed stronger since February due to their ability to see correlations across all markets and identify value.
+They’re picking up a lagging market.
+They’re buying whichever because they can lean on the other markets’ correlations.
+In other words: the correlation lag—and [The Warrior] and [The Godfather] exploit this.”

 One Story, All Stories

-What’s shifted in your approach to markets during Q1 2025?
+What’s changed in your market approach for Q1 2025?

-“I performed quite well in some spots but not in others.
-One of the main things is to avoid a static way of thinking and move away from hard scenario planning.
-This is more the case now than at any other time in my career.
-[Since at least 2016].
+“I performed well in some spots but not others.
+One main thing is to avoid static thinking and move away from hard scenario planning.
+This is more the case now than at any time in my career.
+[Since 2016].
 This is largely because of the current climate—Trump policies—and general market behaviour.

-Yet, some of my biggest trades have always come from really thought-out game plans and scenarios, step by step, drawn out before executing.
-I’ve had a few trades like that recently, too.
-But I’d say my biggest asset right now is fluidity—letting go, reassessing, and not being rigid in my approach.
+Some of my biggest trades have come from well-thought-out game plans and scenarios drawn out before executing.
+Recently, I’ve had a few trades like that.
+But my biggest asset right now is fluidity—letting go, reassessing, and not being inflexible.

-A more specific tactic I’ve been using over the last three months is a product from a very specific morning routine.
-Every day, I write down six trading principles I’ve really anchored myself to.
+Over the last three months, I’ve been using a specific tactic from a specific morning routine.
+Every day, I write down six trading principles I’ve anchored myself to.
 I’ve tweaked and refined them over time.
 I also write out my calendar each morning.
-And I go through three questions—same ones every day.
+Then, I go through three questions—same ones every day.
 It’s not a formal questionnaire, just a quick check-in that helps flip the switch so I can enter the market with a trading and analytical mindset.

 Recall Trading With Your Body.
-Routine is paramount yet counterintuitive, too.
-In periods of fast-moving workload, market volatility and chaos, the response should not be more novelty, but more familiarity.
+Routine is paramount yet counterintuitive.
+In fast-moving workloads, market volatility, and chaos, the response should be more familiarity, not novelty.
 Not a holiday—routine breaking—but doubling down on sameness.
 Control where it can be found outside the markets.
 Therefore, the more volatile the markets, the trader must stick to firm routine and process.
 It cannot be an excuse to break routine, or not evolve it to fit the environment.
 The Hero has violently experienced the best and worst effects of routine and process upon a trader.

-One is reminded of what Gustave Flaubert once penned in a letter, popularly translated as: “Be regular and orderly in your life ... so that you may be violent and original in your work.”
-He offered it as a rule for artists, yet if the trader of the future is to distinguish themselves through creative faculties, there may be no stronger case for purging the distinction between the two domains.
-A quote for your monitor's sticky note.
+Gustave Flaubert once wrote: “Be regular and orderly in your life ... so that you may be violent and original in your work.”
+He offered it as a rule for artists.
+Yet, if the trader of the future is to distinguish themselves through creativity, there’s a case for purging the distinction between the two domains.
+A quote for your monitor’s sticky note.

-But now, you’re playing in a field with unbelievable uncertainty.
-Not just from a thematic perspective but also from a practical one.
-Looking at markets I trade—for example, S&P or certain bonds—they’re displaying behaviours that don’t give me the confidence to get convicted one way or another.
+Now, you’re navigating a field of tremendous uncertainty, both thematically and practically.
+In the markets I trade—like S&P or certain bonds—they’re behaving in ways that don’t give me confidence to get convicted one way or another.
 A lot of it is low time frame and fast finger flow.
-These are not things I can read into and trust heavily.
-And I question whether those moves are even meaningful.
-So, this fluidity has helped me navigate the current conditions.
-I still work through mental frameworks, which I’ve refined over the last few months—actually, even before that.
-But what the last three months forced me to do was accept that I have to take my hands off a little.
+I question whether those moves are even meaningful.
+This fluidity has helped me navigate the conditions.
+I still work through mental frameworks, which I’ve refined over the last few months—but the last three months forced me to accept that I have to take my hands off a little.

-I can’t be so rigid in my structure.
-I have to be more principled—anchored to guiding principles rather than hard trading parameters.
-It’s no longer “if this happens, I do that” or “if that piece of data hits, I’ll do X.” I have to stay much more flexible, especially in the most sensitive areas of the market.
-I constantly ask: what is the market giving me feedback on right now?
-If it’s showing that something isn’t sensitive, and I’m struggling with it, I want to let it go quickly.
-I try not to refine my views too much, because if I do, I naturally start anchoring to them.
-And when I anchor to ideas instead of to my principles, it’s harder to work myself out of bad periods.”
+I can’t be rigid in my structure.
+I need to be more principled—anchored to guiding principles rather than hard trading parameters.
+It’s no longer “if this happens, I do that” or “if that data hits, I’ll do X.” I have to stay flexible, especially in the sensitive areas of the market.
+I constantly ask: what is the market feedback right now?
+If it shows something isn’t sensitive, and I’m struggling with it, I want to let it go quickly.
+I try not to refine my views too much, because if I do, I start anchoring to them.
+And when I anchor to ideas instead of my principles, it’s harder to recover from bad periods.”

-As Q1 closes, each trader is left not just with their results—but with a set of questions.
+As Q1 closes, each trader has questions.
 What broke?
 What held?
 What’s next?
-Below, a diagnostic tool inspired from the ‘Practitioner’s Postscript’ in Traders of Our Time to help anchor your Q2 with intention.
+Below, a diagnostic tool inspired by the ‘Practitioner’s Postscript’ in Traders of Our Time to help anchor your Q2 with intention.

-The question then: What can you take from this article, and your own experience this quarter to update your Routine, Framework, Process as explained in The Engineer's chapters in Traders of Our Time.
+What can you take from this article and your experience this quarter to update your Routine, Framework, Process as explained in The Engineer's chapters in Traders of Our Time?

 I. Framework, Routine, Process (per The Engineer)

-• Did your trading framework remain relevant across January’s breakout conditions and March’s flow-dominant dynamics?
+Did your trading framework remain relevant during January’s breakout and March’s flow-dominant dynamics?

 Suggestion: Update your “Routine, Framework, Process” cycle with at least one concrete revision per layer based on your Q1 experience.